innobitLab/php-fly-rrm/README.md

 ## Formatting data

-The hydrated array could be formatted before export.
+The hydrated array should be formatted before export.
 This process will transform objects in strings according to the specified format-string.
+Numbers won't be formatted.

 ## Exporting data